arthurlbraga/Open-Weather-API---FastAPI-Redis-Celery/README.md

 2. Run the following command to build the docker images and start the containers:
 `docker compose up --build`

-3. On the command prompt, use cURL or equivalent to send a POST request to the API:
+3. On the command prompt, use cURL or equivalent to send a POST request to the API (depending on your OS, you may need to escape the double-quotes in the json payload):
-`curl -i -X POST -H "Content-Type: application/json" -d "{"userId":"test"}" http://localhost:8000/`
+`curl -i -X POST -H "Content-Type: application/json" -d "{"userId":"<userId>"}" http://localhost:8000/`

 4. Track user requests progress on `http://localhost:8000/<userId>`